Senate Dems unveil $3.5T budget for social, climate efforts

 In contrast to that compromise, Republicans are solidly against Democrats’ separate $3.5 trillion plan.
 They see the fight as a politically fertile one in the runup to next year’s elections for House and Senate control, and are planning to force votes on amendments on issues like immigration, crime and inflation that they think will play to their benefit during next year’s campaigns.

-Democrats’ $3.5 trillion fiscal outline “will thrust the Senate into an ultra-partisan showdown over the staggering, reckless taxing and spending spree” they want, Senate Minority Leader Mitch McConnell, R-Ky., said last week.
+Democrats’ $3.5 trillion fiscal outline “will thrust the Senate into an ultra-partisan showdown over the staggering, reckless taxing and spending spree” they want, McConnell, the Senate GOP leader, said last week.

-With his eyes clearly on the November 2022 voting, McConnell said Schumer is making Democrats vote on “nothing less than Chairman Sanders’ dream shopping list.
-Every American family will know exactly where their senator stands.”

 The fates of the bipartisan infrastructure package and the separate $3.5 trillion social and environmental measure are entwined as Democratic moderates and progressives struggle internally over how aggressively the party should spend federal resources.